 - Bulging discs.

 - Joint stiffness.

 - Lack of spinal flexibility.

-And more than anything it will lead to more immediate back pain!
+And more than anything else it will lead to more back pain in the present.

 Other Health Problems Caused By Dehydration